Lowell Correctional Institution: Ocala, Florida

 - 100 Acres

-Another facility in the heart of horse country, the TRF farm at the Lowell Correctional Facility in Ocala opened in 2001 and is the home to about 50 horses.
+Located in the heart of horse country, the TRF farm at the Lowell Correctional Facility in Ocala opened in 2001 and is the home to 50 horses.
 The farm does have a couple of equine celebrities in the herd – Grade 1 stakes winner Forbidden Apple, a star on the turf who earned over $1.6 million on the track and popular warhorse Shake You Down, a graded stakes winning sprinter who earned over $1.4 million throughout his career.
 They are special members of the herd, but so are all the horses at Lowell regardless of their accomplishments on the racetrack.

 “We are providing good character-building inmate training, and a haven to these once heroes of the track,” said Florida Secretary of Corrections Michael W. Moore when announcing the opening of facility.